A DEEPER DIVE into the Mystery of Christmas

 every tongue will acknowledge God.’”
 (Romans 14:9-11)

-Thus, we celebrate Christmas by rightfully and wholeheartedly worshipping the Son of God on that day when he became “Emmanuel,” which literally means “God with us.”
+Thus, we celebrate Christmas by rightfully and wholeheartedly worshipping the Son of God as or Lord on that day when he became “Emmanuel,” which literally means “God with us.”
 That’s the Christmas miracle.

 Oh come, oh come, Emanuel.
 (God with us.)